-The Company's 2017 Long Term Incentive Plan authorizes it to grant stock options, stock appreciation rights, restricted stock, restricted stock units and stock bonuses to nondirectors of the Company.
-The employee Nominating/Governance Committee makes recommendations to the full Board as to equity grants for directors and awards are granted by the Board.
+The Company's 2017 Long Term Incentive Plan authorizes it to grant stock options, stock appreciation rights, restricted stock, restricted stock units and stock bonuses to nonof Company. the The emplovee directors Nominating/Governance Committee makes recommendations to the full Board as to equity grants for directors and awards are granted by the Board.
 The Nominating/Governance Committee reviews and approves equity awards to directors based upon a review of competitive compensation data, its assessment of individual performance and retention considerations.
-On February 26, 2019, each of Messrs.
-Boushie, Brady, Drenning, Frisby, Johnson, Kevin Keane, Kim and Moran were awarded 2,222 Restricted Stock Units.
+On February 26, 2021, Ms. Calaway and each of Messrs.
+Boushie, Brady, Frisby, Johnson, Keane, Kim and Moran were awarded 6,750 Restricted Stock Units.
 Each Restricted Stock Unit represents the right to receive, at settlement, one share of Common Stock.
-The Restricted Stock Units issued to Mr. Drenning and

-Mr. Kevin Keane vested upon their deaths in March 2019 and June 2019, respectively, and on August 26, 2019, the estates of Mr. Drenning and Mr. Kevin Keane were issued 2,222 shares of Common Stock.
-The Restricted Stock Units issued to Messrs.
-Boushie, Brady, Frisby, Johnson, Kim and Moran vested in full six months from the grant date on August 26, 2019, on which date each of Messrs.
-Boushie, Brady, Drenning, Frisby, Johnson, Kevin Keane, Kim and Moran were issued 2,222 shares of Common Stock.
+The Restricted Stock Units issued to Ms. Calaway and Messrs.
+Boushie, Brady, Frisby, Johnson, Keane, Kim and Moran vested in full six months from the grant date on August 26, 2021, on which date Ms. Calaway and each of Messrs.
+Boushie, Brady, Frisby, Johnson, Keane, Kim and Moran were issued 6,750 shares of Common Stock.

-The non-employee directors as a class currently hold 1.6% of the Common Stock and 29.6% of the Class B Stock of the Company.
+The non-employee directors as a class currently hold 1.3% of the Common Stock and 13.5% of the Class B Stock of the Company.
 We believe this aligns management's interests with shareholder interests.
-See "Security Ownership of Certain Beneficial Owners and Management" on page $\underline{46}$.
+See "Security Ownership of Certain Beneficial Owners and Management" on page 44.